Network Performance dashboard

-Monitor how effectively data is transmitted over the data link, network, and transport (L2 - L4) layers.
+The Network Performance dashboard enables you to monitor how effectively data is transmitted over the data link, network, and transport (L2 - L4) layers.

 - Network L2 Metrics